gcarvellas/grand-archiver/README.md

+# This project is for personal use and is now read-only

 # Grand Archiver
 ## About
 This bot is called the Grand Archiver.
 This bot has a number of commands, but first, here is how to setup the bot: